 Using the suits and respective elements of the Tarot cards can help you pinpoint a more specific time in your Tarot readings.
 For example:

-- Wands – Days or Summer
+• Wands – Days or Spring

-- Swords – Weeks or Spring
+• Swords – Weeks or Autumn

-- Cups – Months or Autumn
+• Cups – Months or Summer

-- Pentacles – Years or Winter
+• Pentacles – Years or Winter

 For the Pip Cards (i.e. those numbered Ace to Ten), simply combine the suit and the number of the card.
-For example, the Five of Wands indicates five days or, more broadly, Summer.
+For example, the Five of Wands indicates five days or, more broadly, Spring.
 For the Court Cards, the timing of the event may depend on another person, however you can still gauge an approximate indication of time using the suits.

 Now, take a look around on the internet or in Tarot books and you’ll find different all sorts of different associations.
 For example, some readers associate Swords with months instead of weeks.
 As with many Tarot techniques, go with your gut instinct and what feels right for you.